Phil and Teds Alpha Review

 The buckle on the Alpha is easier to use than other options, but not the easiest, and it earned an average score in our tests.
 We did have trouble with the chest clip catching when trying to buckle it, and this made it a definite two-hand operation, but all in all not too bad considering the alternatives on other products.

 Tightening and loosening the harness straps is more difficult than it should be.
 It felt like we couldn't get the straps tight enough to fit smaller babies, but loosening was a bigger problem during testing and we felt like we couldn't get them loose enough to fit baby under the straps.
 To tighten the harness you pull on the strap at the front of the seat.
 To loosen the straps you press the button on the foot of the carrier and pull the harness toward you.
-The button on this carrier is under some padding but it isn't deep like some of the other seats that have the button hidden 2-3 inches below padding.
+The button is under some padding but it isn't deep.
 The button itself is easy to press and we aren't sure why it is so difficult to get the straps loose.

 Installing the carrier onto the base isn't particularly hard, but compared to other products it isn't the best.
-The carrier fits on the base nicely, and we didn't have any occurrences in our testing of thinking the carrier was latched on properly only to find out it wasn't.
-It doesn't just fall into place and latch like many of the other carriers we looked at either, and there is no visual indicator of a complete attachment.
+The carrier fits on the base, and we didn't have any occurrences of thinking the carrier was attached only to find out it wasn't.
+It doesn't fall into place like the competition, and there is no visual indicator of a complete attachment.

-Our main squabble with this seat is that the release handle is located on the base as opposed to the seat.
-Some of the European belt path car seats have this set up thanks in part to the belt threading path being located on the carrier where the release handle traditionally resides.
+Our main squabble is that the release handle is located on the base as opposed to the seat.
 The release handle on the base is awkward to use and means you have to sort of lift the carrier off the base with one hand while you pull the release and then you can use both hands to get the carrier out of the car.
+It is unnecessarily complicated.